flucoma/flucoma-docs/doc/TransientSlice.rst

 :description: A real-time transient-based slice extractor
 :discussion:

   TransientSlice identifies slice points in a real time signal by implementing a "de-clicking" algorithm based on the assumption that a transient is a sample or series of samples that are anomalous when compared to surrounding samples.
-It creates an autoregressive model of the time series of samples, so that when a given sample doesn't fit the model (its "error" or anomalous-ness goes above ``threshFwd``) it is determined to be a transient and a slice point is identified.
+It creates a model of the time series of samples, so that when a given sample doesn't fit the model (its "error" or anomalous-ness goes above ``threshFwd``) it is determined to be a transient and a slice point is identified.

-  The series of samples determined to be a transient will continue until the error goes below ``threshBack``, indicating that the samples are again more in-line with the autoregressive model.
+  The series of samples determined to be a transient will continue until the error goes below ``threshBack``, indicating that the samples are again more in-line with the model.

   The process will return an audio steam with single sample impulses at estimated starting points of the different slices.